-Substitution of chemical fertilizers with nutrient-rich organic matter such as empty fruit bunches and treated POME are also a common practice in our estates.

-Since 2011, the Group has not purchased Paraquat herbicide due to concerns raised over its potential to harm workers..
-In adhering to government regulations, only chemicals approved by the Pesticides Board are used in the estate.
+Moreover, we substitute chemical fertilizers with nutrient-rich organic matter, such as empty fruit bunches and treated POME, which are a common practice in our estates.
+Since 2011, we have not purchased Paraquat herbicide due to concerns raised over its potential harm to workers.
+We adhere to government regulations and use only chemicals approved by the Pesticides Board in the estate.